ChromatixAU/gitlab-network-graph/README.md

 This repository is pretty much a duplication of [GitLab's network graph JS](https://github.com/gitlabhq/gitlabhq/tree/v9.3.4/app/assets/javascripts/network) as of GitLab v9.3.4, using a stripped-down version of [GitLab's webpack config](https://github.com/gitlabhq/gitlabhq/blob/v9.3.4/config/webpack.config.js) as of the same version.

-In addition, we've added some simple tools to locally generate suitably formatted JSON output of your git log (or at least, we will soon).
+In addition, we've added some simple tools to locally generate suitably formatted JSON output of your git log.

 ## How?

+Firstly, [install node.js](https://nodejs.org/en/download/current/) if you don't already have it.
+Then:

 1. Clone this repository locally (into somewhere you can access through your local webserver).